The Cheetah Girls: One World (soundtrack)

 The Cheetah Girls: One World is the soundtrack album to the 2008 Disney Channel Original Movie of the same name.
-It was released on August 19, 2008 by Walt Disney Records.
-This CD also uses the CDVU+ feature.
+It was released on August 19, 2008, by Walt Disney Records and Columbia Records.
+The album was released in the UK on December 8, 2008.
+The CD for the album utilizes the CDVU+ feature.

-The songs on the soundtrack are diverse blend of pop, hip hop and R&B with strong influences of Bollywood and bhangra.
+The songs on the soundtrack are a diverse blend of pop, hip hop, and R&B with strong influences of Bollywood and bhangra.
 The album peaked at number thirteen on the US Billboard 200.

-The album was released in the UK on December 8, 2008.
+The album was preceded by two singles.
+"One World" was released on June 24, 2008, and "Cheetah Love" was released on August 4, 2008.